Estimated reading time: 9 minutes

 Signs of shedding

-The telltale sign of the shedding period is off course the visual sign of old dead skin coming off your crested gecko.
+The telltale sign of the shedding period is the visual sign of old dead skin coming off your crested gecko.
 But there are a few other signs that let you know that your crestie is (going) to shed:

 - dull or pale color